Basecamp-Mutual-Aid/bma_page/index.md

 **Contact:**
 All donor questions are handled in person by local volunteers.
-For Stripe or partner compliance questions, email: [contact@basecampmutualaid.org](mailto:contact@basecampmutualaid.org)
+For partner compliance questions, email: [contact@basecampmutualaid.org](mailto:contact@basecampmutualaid.org)

 **Refund & Cancellation Policy:**
 We do not sell physical goods or services.
-Donations are voluntary and handled in person and there are no recurring donations.
+Donations are voluntary, handled in person, and there are no recurring donations.

 **Export Restrictions, Promotions, or Terms:**
 Not applicable.